Medical & Professional Licensing Board Matters

 The Board also discussed proposed rule updates to expedite its application and renewal process.
 Specifically, the Board proposed to update its licensure rule to require applicants to complete a fingerprint background check and eliminate a reference form.
 The Board also plans to propose updates to its renewal applications rule to require all renewals be completed electronically and clarify that a license not renewed in the renewal period will be considered lapsed.
 These proposed updates have gone to the Attorney General’s office for review and, if approved by the AG, will be posted for public comment.

-Because the teleprescribing rules continue to evolve, it is essential that providers stay tuned and also check other more frequently updated resources for the latest developments.
+Because the teleprescribing rules continue to evolve, it is essential that providers stay tuned and check other more frequently updated resources for the latest developments.

 Telehealth Across State Lines – Additional Risks, Concerns & Barriers